schadenfred/proscrypt-koans/README.md

 > Starting proscryptkoans_database_1 ... done
 > Starting proscryptkoans_web_1      ... done

+Sometimes I like to see the output, sometimes I don't.
+You'll figure out what works best for you.
+Now let's tell our rails web app to create our test and development databases:

+`$ docker-compose exec web bin/rails db:create`

-Remember that Leonardio DiCaprio-Inception stuff?
+...and now do you remember that Leonardio DiCaprio-Inception stuff I was writing about earlier?

-Let's tunnel from your terminal shell into a shell running inside your container:
+Let's tunnel from your machine into a shell running on a machine inside your machine, called a container:

  `$ docker-compose exec web sh`

-...which will look something like:
+...and now your dream machine terminal will look something like:

 `/usr/src/app #`

-We will need to sue this shell for running rails commands, so let's open a second terminal using Ctrl+N and run our tests in it:
+We will need to use this shell for running rails commands, so let's open a second terminal using Ctrl+N, and run our tests in it:

 `$ docker-compose exec web bundle exec guard`

-You should see a red test failure in the terminal.
-This test failure is the first koan in this chapter.
-Read it, reflect on it, and then make the test pass in one of two ways:
+You should see some red test failure text in the terminal output.
+This is the first 'test koan' in this chapter.
+Read it, reflect on it, and then make the test koan pass in one of two ways:

-1. Changing code in an existing file in your editor.
+1. Change code in an existing file in your editor.

 2. Run a command inside your web container's shell

-To find out if your code changes or commands make the test pass, go to your test terminal and hit the space bar.
-If the test passes, you will go to the next test, and the next one after that, until you're finished.
+To find out if your code changes or the commands you've run made the test koan pass, go to your test terminal and hit the space bar.
+If the test koan passes, the test terminal will automatically put you onto the next test koan, and the next one after that, until you're finished the chapter.